 The 19-year-old said of her day on Downing Street: “I never knew what to expect because I’ve only ever seen it on TV and it was really different compared to how you imagine it.
 It was a lot quieter and I imagined it would have been on the main street, but the whole thing was so cool.”

-Despite there being no heptathlon event in Birmingham for this year’s British Championships, Emerson has still seized the opportunity to compete, entering the javelin, long jump and 100m hurdles events.
+Despite there being no heptathlon event in Birmingham for this year’s British Championships, Emerson still seized the opportunity to compete in the javelin, long jump and 100m hurdles events.

-“I’ll be using the the Under 20 Nationals, British Championships and all the bigger competitions to gauge where I am, but also to replicate the high pressure situations in the big events.”
+“The Under 20 Nationals, British Championships and all the bigger competitions help to gauge where I am, but also to replicate the high pressure situations in the big events.”
 Emerson concluded.